thoughtbot/superglue/docs/navigation.md

 ## Visit and Remote

-Breezy comes with two thunks that wrap around fetch:
+Superglue comes with two thunks that wrap around fetch:

 1. `visit` is used for page-to-page navigation, there can be only [one visit] at a time.
-2. `remote` is used with urls that contain the `bzq` param for partial page updates.
+2. `remote` is used with urls that contain the `sgq` param for partial page updates.

 When [configuring] your application in `application.js`, your page components